 Park Impact Fees (PIF) are imposed on new development to meet the increased demand for parks resulting from the new growth.
 PIF can only be used for acquisition, planning, and/or development purposes.
 They cannot be used for operations and maintenance of parks and facilities.
-The City of Lynnwood currently adopted and implemented park impact fees in 2018 to support and grow its parks, open space and trails systems.
+The City of Lynnwood currently does not assess impact fees, but this Plan recommends that the City further explore the establishment of a PIF program to support and grow its parks, open space and trails systems.
 The timing for a PIF program is especially opportune given the significant potential residential growth targeted for Lynnwood with the development of the City Center and regional growth center.
-The City should prioritize the usage of PIF to secure new community and neighborhood parks and consider the potential to match PIF with a short-term councilmanic bond (with repayment by PIF) to have the requisite capital to purchase key properties in advance of additional development pressure.
+If implemented, the City should prioritize the usage of PIF to secure new community and neighborhood parks and consider the potential to match PIF with a short-term councilmanic bond (with repayment by PIF) to have the requisite capital to purchase key properties in advance of additional development pressure.